agenjs/agen/packages/agen-fetch/README.md

 In browsers it uses the standard `fetch` method and `AbortController` class.
-In NodeJS environment the `node-fetch` and the `node-abort-controller` polyfills should be used (see example below). to implement the `fetchData` - a cancellable fetch.
+In NodeJS environment the `node-fetch` and the `node-abort-controller` polyfills should be used (see example below).

 This package contains the following methods:
 * `fetchData` - returns an async iterator over binary blocks fetched from